lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Here :math:`k` is in kcal/mol.
+    Here, :math:`k` is in kcal/mol.
-    The generated file named *metadata.dat* looks like that:
+    The generated file named *metadata.dat* looks like this:

 ..  code-block:: bash